Sainsbury's: Supermarkets

-On 29 September 2010, Sainsbury's opened one of its largest UK shops, an extension of its existing shop in Crayford, South East London, which now has over 100000 sqft of retail space and is its largest supermarket to be built in the UK.
-Bybrook Superstore in Ashford, Kent, which reopened on 16 November 2011 has over 100000 sqft.
+On 29 September 2010, Sainsbury's opened one of its largest UK shops, an extension of its existing shop in Crayford, South East London, which now has more than 100000 sqft of retail space and is its largest supermarket to be built in the UK.
+Bybrook Superstore in Ashford, Kent, which reopened on 16 November 2011, has more than 100000 sqft.

 The refurbished Lincoln, Lincolnshire shop opened on 24 November 2010, making it the UK's second-largest Sainsbury's supermarket after Crayford at 98712 sqft.

 Shops in the 'supermarket' category all have similar layouts and operations but may vary in their choice of range to the customer.
 Most will have a convenience kiosk for cigarette sales and refunds/exchanges, produce, meat, fish, groceries and frozen food, plus staffed and self-service checkouts.
 However, depending on the size of the premises, they may also have an in-shop bakery, pizza counter, a cafe or Fresh Kitchen, Tu clothing, general merchandise with some stores having an on-site Argos and / or petrol station along with an online picking department.
 Some shops also feature concessions such as a beauty hall, travel agents, Jessops, Patisserie Valerie, Specsavers, Carte D'or and Ben and Jerry's ice cream stands, Zizzi pizza counters, Sushi Gourmet counters, and The Fragrance Shop.
 Others also feature a "Centre for Dentistry" where dental treatments are offered and/or an "Explore Learning" centre where children are offered extra English and Maths tuition.
 Some shops also feature a Starbucks café instead of a Sainsbury's branded cafe.

 In March 2020, due to the declaration of the UK lockdown as a result of the coronavirus pandemic and the panic buying that followed nationwide as a result, Sainsbury's supermarkets allowed shoppers to buy no more than three of each food item, to ensure all visitors have access to the products they need.